Scholarship for Diabetes—How Does That Work?

 - Diabetes organizations, such as Diabetes Scholars, Diabetes Hope Foundation, and Association of Diabetes Care & Education Specialists (ADCES)

 You can use DoNotPay to bypass the traditional way of searching for awards and skip the entire research process altogether.
-With our app, you will need less than five minutes to learn about all scholarships you’re eligible for.
+With , you will need less than five minutes to learn about all scholarships you’re eligible for.

 If you search for scholarships manually, it’s likely you’ll miss out on many programs you can apply for.
 With DoNotPay, you don’t have to worry about that as we will provide you with a personalized list of all available scholarships for your student profile.